 While applicants need not have advanced degrees, individuals currently enrolled in a degree-granting program are ineligible to apply.
 Applicants who have satisfied all the requirements for a degree and are awaiting its conferral are eligible for NEH Awards for Faculty.
-Such applicants must include a letter from the dean of the conferring school or their department chair attesting to the applicant's status as of April 14, 2021 in Attachment 7: Degree conferral.
+Such applicants must include a letter from the dean of the conferring school or their department chair attesting to the applicant's status as of the applicable deadline in <a href="https://doi.org/10.1001/journal.org